Federal Energy Regulatory Commission, DOE.

 15. When the Commission issued Order No. 641, it determined that its regulatory focus was turning increasingly towards regulation of transmission service and away from a case-by-case review of wholesale power sales rates.
 In recognition of this focus on regulating transmission service, Order No. 641 provided for the Commission to recover the costs of its electric regulatory program (not otherwise recovered by, for example, filing fees) through annual charges assessed to public utilities that provide transmission service, based on the volume of electricity transmitted.
 Regulation of transmission providers, transmission facilities and transmission service remains at the heart of Commission regulation.

-16. Although the state of the industry in 2002 and 2003 did not justify a change to the Commission's methodology, the Commission stated that it would reconsider its methodology when the issue merited further consideration.
+16. Although the state of the industry in 2002 and 2003 did not justify a change to the Commission's methodology, the Commission stated Start Printed Page 22870that it would reconsider its methodology when the issue merited further consideration.
 The Commission is now seeking through this Notice of Inquiry to determine whether subsequent developments make it appropriate to revisit Order No. 641 or otherwise suggest the need for changes to its methodology for assessing annual charges to recover its electric regulatory program costs.

 17. The Commission continues to devote substantial resources to oversight of transmission service.
 In February 2007, for example, the Commission issued Order No. 890, amending its regulations and reforming the pro forma open access transmission tariff to ensure that transmission services are provided on a just, reasonable and not unduly discriminatory or preferential basis.
 In addition, the Commission also continues to commit substantial resources to regulation of the development and operation of RTOs and ISOs.
 These transmission service providers, moreover, administer complex and comprehensive energy markets and transmission tariffs that serve broad regions—New England, New York, California, the mid-Atlantic and the Midwest, among others.
 These RTO/ISO markets are based on regional, security-constrained economic dispatch transmission service and locational-based marginal pricing, including transmission congestion charges.
 Therefore, although the Commission devotes some resources to power sales regulation through its regulation of these markets, the markets are fundamentally linked to transmission service.
 As a result, assessing annual charges based on transmission has been a fair and equitable means to allocate the costs of regulating these markets (with such costs, in turn, being incorporated into the RTO/ISO transmission rates).
 Moreover, the Commission devotes extensive resources to resolving hundreds of tariff filings by these entities and their members each year—and these filings are among the most complex that the Commission faces.